MattCzyr/NaturesCompass/README.md

 ## Download

-Downloads, installation instructions, and more information can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/natures-compass).
+Downloads and more information can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/natures-compass) and [Modrinth](https://modrinth.com/mod/natures-compass).

 ## Develop